Trump move could scrap or weaken law that protects social media companies

 Twitter Chief Executive Jack Dorsey said on the company's website late Wednesday that the president's tweets "may mislead people into thinking they don't need to register to get a ballot.
 Our intention is to connect the dots of conflicting statements and show the information in dispute so people can judge for themselves."

-On Wednesday evening, Twitter continued to add fact-checking labels and 'manipulated media' labels on hundreds of tweets.
+After labeling Trump's tweets, Twitter continued to add fact-checking and 'manipulated media' labels on hundreds of other tweets.

-Steve DelBianco, president of NetChoice, a trade group that counts Twitter, Facebook and Google among its members, said the proposed executive order "is trampling the First Amendment by threatening the fundamental free speech rights of social media platforms."
+U.S. House Speaker Nancy Pelosi called Trump's planned order "outrageous" and a "distraction" from the coronavirus crisis.

+Under the order, the Commerce Department has 60 days to petition the FCC to adopt new rules and then the agency will review the petition.
+It could take anywhere from 12 to 24 months for the FCC to propose and adopt final rules.

+Federal spending on online advertising will also be reviewed by U.S. government agencies to ensure there are no speech restrictions by a company.

-(Reporting by Nandita Bose, David Shepardson, Alexandra Alper and Jeff Mason in Washington, Additional reporting by Elizabeth Culliford in Birmingham, England; Susan Cornwell and Susan Heavey in Washington and Karen Freifeld in New York ; Edited by Nick Zieminski and Grant McCool)
+(Reporting by Nandita Bose, David Shepardson, Alexandra Alper and Jeff Mason in Washington, Additional reporting by Elizabeth Culliford in Birmingham, England; Susan Cornwell and Susan Heavey in Washington; Karen Freifeld in New York; and Katie Paul in San Francisco; Edited by Nick Zieminski and Grant McCool)